citp/privacy-policy-historical/t/th/the/theworkfromhomemother.com.md

 Advertisers

 I use outside ad companies to display ads on this blog.
 These ads may contain cookies and are collected by the advertising companies and I do not have access to this information.
-I work with the following advertising companies: Google Adsense, Project Wonderful, Entrecard and Commision Junction.
+I work with the following advertising companies: Google Adsense.
 Please check the advertisers websites for respective privacy policies.

 Update for Privacy Policy As Of April 8, 2009